pcboy/the-law/Japan/Taxes.md

 ## Depreciable assets (減価償却費)

 As mentioned just before, you are gonna use "Consumables" (消耗品費) for most of the stuff you are gonna buy as long as it's under 10 mans.
-For everything higher than that, you have to register it as a depreciable asset.
+For everything higher than that, you may have to register it as a depreciable asset.
 The full cost can't be registered as expense for the current year.
-It'll be depreciated on many years.
+It'll be depreciated over many years.
 It's fairly easy to do with freee again.
 Let's say you bought a laptop for 20 mans.
 Just register the expense as 20 mans with 減価償却費 as account type.
 Then freee will automatically ask you to enter the number of years this asset should be depreciated.
 It really depends on the asset.
 The national tax agency gives a list for different assets: